PUBHLTH514: Public Health Sciences and the Environment

 - This is a first year course for Online students

-- Winter term(s) for residential students; Winter term(s) term for online MPH students; Winter term(s) term for online MS students.
+- Winter term(s) for residential students; Winter term(s) for online MPH students; Winter term(s) for online MS students.

-- 2 Credit Hour(s) for residential students; 2 Credit Hour(s) for online MPH students for residential students; 2 Credit Hour(s) for online MS students
+- 2 credit hour(s) for residential students; 2 credit hour(s) for online MPH students; 2 credit hour(s) for online MS students;

 - Instructor(s): Neitzel, Richard (Residential); Neitzel, Richard (Online MPH); Neitzel, Richard (Online MS);

 - Prerequisites: MPH, MHI, or MHSA Residential Students Only or By Instructor Permission

 - Description: Many public health outcomes are directly influenced by human contact with the environment.
 This course will explore an important discipline within public health, environmental health sciences- that is, the study of how environmental factors affect human health and disease.
 We will apply environmental health and systems thinking principles to evaluate several major threats to public health: climate change, the built environment, and environmental justice issues.
 We will also assess the effectiveness of policies designed to address and reduce the threats presented by these and other issues.